DavisStanko/DB_SQLite_Assignment/README.md

 # SQLite3 Assignment

-This program was made to create and edit a dictional coffee shop's sqlite database.
+This program was made to create and edit a fictional coffee shop's sqlite database.
 It can however, be modified for other use cases.

 ## Getting Started